jrcain-usgs/asc-public-docs/docs/concepts/ale/ale-driver-architecture.md

     ISIS is your guide for creating drivers in ALE.

-    ALE's ISDs should match closely with with your spacecraft's ISIS Camera.
+    Labels from cubes generated with an ALE driver should match closely with labels from an ISIS cube.
-    A **mismatch** between the ALE ISD and ISIS Camera (aside from cases of insignificant digits) is an indication the ALE driver needs to be changed.
+    A mismatch between the ALE and ISIS labels (aside from cases of insignificant digits) is an indication the ALE driver needs to be changed.
 The mismatched field may give an indication of what method needs implementation or changing.

     A look at related camera classes in ISIS may help show how to implement the ALE Driver.

 Methods in the driver itself will take precedence over methods in the mixin classes.
 Every driver will need some of its own methods, some drivers more than others.